THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 a.
 The Program

 Our program is part of The Graduate Center, a unique institution devoted primarily to doctoral studies.
 The Graduate Center is committed to original and innovative research and offers a vibrant program of public events that, as its mission statement indicates, "draws upon and contributes to the complex communities of New York City and beyond."
 We in LAILAC are major contributors to our institutional mission.
-Our faculty specializes in a vast range of geographical areas, historical periods, and theoretical approaches to Iberian and Latin American cultural, linguistic, and literary studies.
+Our faculty specializes in a vast range of geographical areas, historical periods, and theoretical approaches to Latin American, Iberian and Latino Cultures, linguistic, and literary studies.
 LAILAC’s interests cover various fields including the politics of literary and cultural production, visual culture in Spain and Latin America, the sociolinguistics and politics of Spanish, and critical edition of texts.

 b.
 Resources for Training and Research

 Graduate Center Fellows teach undergraduate Spanish language courses and have the option of teaching additional courses as Adjunct Lecturers in the various Senior and Community Colleges of the City University of New York.
-The Graduate Center’s Institute for Language Education in Transcultural Context (ILETC) conducts a yearly workshop on language teaching that all Fellows must take during their first year in the doctoral program.
-Teaching is also supervised and monitored in the language department of each campus.

 c.
 Program and Student Activities